-The most popular way to maintain version control of documents is using a revision control system.
+The most popular way to maintain version control of documents and files is using a revision control system.
 It’s the best way to manage changes and track who made what changes and when.
 Document control software is used in software development and many other fields, but they’re particularly helpful for managing documents.

-Document Version Control Best Practices
+Document Version Control Guidelines and Best Practices

 To properly manage multiple versions, you must specify a naming convention for documents that include the version number.
 Minor and major indications, such as 0.1,0.2, or 1, should be included in version numbers.
 Finally, the document version control table is included.

-Effective version control of your documents is important when creating documents and other records that are subjected to extensive modification and redrafting.
+Effective version control of your documents and files is important when creating documents and other records that are subjected to extensive modification and redrafting.
 Without it, you risk working on old versions, losing track of document revisions, and ultimately reducing staff productivity.

 Ultimately, you should change the document versions manually whenever a modification on that document is needed regardless of whether it is a minor or major update.
 In the absence of a system, this will allow you to keep track of all modifications made manually.

-The top document version control guidelines are:
+The key guidelines for effective document version control are:

 1- Naming conventions